skip to main content

 Eyelid Cancers

 Eyelid cancers are usually painless, but can slowly grow and destroy the normal architecture of the lid.
 They are typically raised and slowly grow, can be light or dark in color, can cause loss of eyelashes, ulcerate and sometimes bleed.
 Early detection is critical before the damage becomes devastating.
 Proper excision and meticulous repair ensures eyelid function remains intact.
 It is important to have any suspicious lesion on or around the eyelid evaluated by an oculoplastic surgeon.
-If a biopsy proves cancerous, typically Dr. Zwick recommends excision of the cancer so the margins around it are clear.
+If a biopsy proves cancerous, typically our surgeons recommend excision of the cancer so the margins around it are clear.
 This is followed by reconstruction of the eyelid to achieve proper function and aesthetics.
-Often Dr. Zwick works with Mohs surgeons, specialized dermatologists who remove skin cancers by carefully clearing the margins, followed by his surgical repair of the area.
+Often Dr. Zhao and Dr. Mehta work with Mohs surgeons, specialized dermatologists who remove skin cancers by carefully clearing the margins, followed by their surgical repair of the area.
 This will be discussed at length at the consultation so that all questions are answered and a thorough understanding is achieved.

 Eyelid Malpositions